nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

     people's mobile phones.

-**6. Question:** So discussing politics I have a very short remark to make.
+6. **Question**: So discussing politics I have a very short remark to make.
     Techie people usually believe that we can overcome political issues by using technical tools like "oh they are spying on us, hmm!?
 Now we have encryption, we have Tor things like that."